 As a self-employed taxpayer, you are required to keep accurate records of all your personal income and business expenses as proof for your tax return.
 You are required to keep your records for five years from the submission deadline of the applicable tax year in case HMRC audits your business.

 You should record all your business mileage, including the date, start and end addresses - including postcode - and the total distance travelled for each trip.

 Other vehicle-related expenses you should record and keep receipts of:

 If you use the simplified expenses method, you will only need to log your business mileage, including the following details:

 You can either track your business mileage manually or automatically.
-Manually recording miles (including date and addresses) can be done through a logbook or a spreadsheet.
+Manually recording miles (including dates and addresses) can be done through a logbook or a spreadsheet.
 The medium doesn’t matter as long as it contains the correct information as described above.

 To claim your actual vehicle costs on Self Assessment, you must: